-The X1202 is a Real Time Clock with Clock/Calendar/ CPU Supervisor circuits and two polled alarms.
+The X1203 is a Real Time Clock with clock/calendar circuits and two alarms.
 The dual port clock and alarm registers allow the clock to operate, without loss of accuracy, even during read and write operations.

 The clock/calendar provides functionality that is controllable and readable through a set of registers.
-The clock, using a low-cost 32.768kHz crystal input, accurately tracks the time in seconds, minutes, hours, date, day, month and years.
-It has leap year correction and automatic adjustment for months with less than 31 days.
+The clock, using a low cost 32.768kHz crystal input, accurately tracks the time in seconds, minutes, hours, date, day, month and years.
+It has leap year correction, automatic adjustment for the year 2000 and months with less than 31 days.